fjp/fjp.github.io/collections/_fpv/2020-13-05-propeller.md

   nav: "fpv"
 ---

-A race copter requires propellers to translate the stored energy of the battery into kinematic energy.
+A race quad-copter requires propellers to translate the stored energy of the battery into kinematic energy.
+The structure of propellers are comparable to the wings of an airplane, which provides uplift when moving forward and lifts the plane off the ground.

 <figure >
     <a href="/assets/collections/fpv/props/propellers.jpg"><img src="/assets/collections/fpv/props/propellers.jpg"></a>
     <figcaption>Propellers.</figcaption>
 </figure>